KrishMunot/awesome-startup/README.md

 - [Self-Service SaaS: A Beginner’s Guide to Maximizing Growth](https://www.chargebee.com/resources/guides/self-service-saas-revenue-growth/) - There aren’t many resources available that thoroughly outline the basics of managing self-service revenue at a SaaS company, but Chargebee does a nice job of it in this guide.
 By explaining the basics, providing a framework, including real-world examples from the SaaS space, and linking out to additional resources this asset is a solid place to start!

-# Task Management & Collaboration:
+# Task Management & Collaboration

 - [Asana](https://asana.com) - Track your team's work & manage projects
 - [Trello](https://trello.com) - Create and manage kanban boards